 Two National Parks in a weekend?
-It's possible.
+Yes, it's possible.
 Guadalupe Mountains and Carlsbad Caverns National Parks are co-located less than one hour away from each other.
-In this article, I'll tell you about our summer road trip and how to maximize your time within the parks and nearby Carlsbad, NM including recommended Airbnbs to stay at.
+In this article, I'll tell you about our summer road trip and how to maximize your time within the parks and nearby Carlsbad, NM including recommended Airbnbs.

 Carlsbad Caverns is bigger than you can imagine.